jarviscanada/jarvis_data_eng_AdityaKhajanchi/power_bi/README.md

 - **Sales by States HeatMap**: Geographical breakdown of sales distribution across U.S. regions.

 **Constraints**:
-- Data is static and limited to a single year (Jan-Dec 2022).
+- Data is static and limited to a single year (Jan–Dec 2022).
 - Operating Profit insights are based on limited attributes and may not include marketing or logistics variables.

 **Future Improvements**: